AERO-568-Flight-Computer/FlightComputer/dataAggV1/README.md

 2 Open a terminal for each partition, these load the data file to figure out which port to talk over.

 3 In each terminal, run the sample partitions "**python3 simplePartition.py partition1 setup.json**".
-Change partition1 to partition 2 and so on
+Change partition1 to partition 2 and so on.
+There is a file that can do this automatically "startPartitionsLinux.sh".
+I think it will work, but only on linux.

 4 In a separate terminal, start the data aggragator.
 It will make a folder that stores the data.
 If the files already exist, it will just add the the end of them. ( So probably delete or move the old files)